notepub-io/language-identification-in-texts/langdetect/readme.md

-# Follow the instructions to use fasttext python code for language identification.
+# Follow the instructions to use langdetect python code for language identification.
 ## To create a virtual environment, run the below command in your terminal
 source setup.sh